daviddwlee84/personal-website/content/en/home/competition.md

   date_start = "2014-10-01"
   date_end = "2015-05-31"
   description = """
   An installation art LED grid ball that combined sound and light.
-This project colaborated with design deparment students.
+This project collaborated with design department students.
 Using gaming button to trigger MIDI signal to a computer to make a sound.
 And control LED grid with Arduino.
 Finally we get merit award.
   """

 [[experience]]